Have you ever wondered why your cat sits outside your bedroom door?

 One of the primary concerns is potential allergies caused by dander produced by cats.

 Petting them releases tiny particles of skin cells, which can be allergens.
-Pets aggravate asthma and other respiratory issues in people with sensitivities or are prone to allergies triggered by animal fur or dander.
-Read more about whether cats shed here.
+Pets aggravate asthma and other respiratory issues in people with sensitivities or who are prone to allergies triggered by animal fur or dander.
+When cats shed they can release large amounts of allergens into the air.

 If you own multiple pets, bringing them all into one room could lead to potentially dangerous situations due to territorial disputes between different animals.